zhutoutoutousan/A-study-note-as-a-beginner/README.md

   - [Involution - wiki](https://en.wikipedia.org/wiki/Involution_(mathematics))

 ## Integration from great gaming experiences
+- Iconic game references
+  - Mass effect 3
+  - GTA V
+- Game mechanics
   - Unlock system
   - Save game
     - Great for workplaces where frequent interruptions are inevitable
   - Difficulty curves design
     - You play the game instead of games playing you
+  - CODEX
+    - When you are lost in a video game like **Mass effect 3**, you can check the codex to know more about the in-game world
+    - The level of complexity and scale should be on par or slightly extensive with that of the user
 # Demo
 - [demo](https://warm-oasis-28882.herokuapp.com/)
 - Recommended clone the repo instead, it's the thought that counts